mercurius-js/mercurius/docs/api/options.md

   - `subscription.verifyClient`: `Function` A function which can be used to validate incoming connections.
   - `subscription.context`: `Function` Result of function is passed to subscription resolvers as a custom GraphQL context.
 The function receives the `connection` and `request` as parameters.
   - `subscription.onConnect`: `Function` A function which can be used to validate the `connection_init` payload.
 If defined it should return a truthy value to authorize the connection.
 If it returns an object the subscription context will be extended with the returned object.
+    - `subscription.onDisconnect`: `Function` A function which is called with the subscription context of the connection after the connection gets disconnected.
 - `federationMetadata`: Boolean.
 Enable federation metadata support so the service can be deployed behind an Apollo Gateway
 - `gateway`: Object.
 Run the GraphQL server in gateway mode.